Do you look common on a date? Expert reveals fashion mistakes you could make | ExBulletin

 You are vulgar if you wear a shoe like that.

-Wear heels that are a little sultry, a little playful but nothing too provocative or that make you feel like you’re at a strip club.
+Wear heels that are a little sultry, a little teasing but nothing too provocative or that make you feel like you’re at a strip club.

 Try to keep your heels below four inches at night, eight inches during the day.